ericsonga/APCSAReview/_sources/HiddenFiles/topic-3-9-toggle-write-code.rst

         :practice: T
         :autograde: unittest

-        Write code that print your fine if you are speeding.
+        Write code that prints your fine if you are speeding.
 If you are going over 65 but less than 75, the fine is ``50``.
 If you are going at least 75 and less than 85, the fine is ``100``.
 Over that the fine is ``200``.
 It should not print anything if you are not speeding.
         ~~~~
         public class Test1
         {